 Fish Cutthroat Trout 13-17" average, fish up to 20" are not uncommon.
 Bull Trout over 30".

 Difficulty Easy to cross and wade, the Livingston is made for walk and wade trips.
+Excellent for beginners and all experience levels.

 Travel 90 minutes from Calgary fly fishing